outcomesinsights/generalized_data_model/README.md

 ## Miscellaneous details and questions

-- Do we need a table for “facility”, “hospitalization” or “extended care” records (with types for inpatient, long-term, SNF, etc.)
 - What about modifiers – tend to be for laterality (left/right) or multiple physicians and maybe part of ETL
-- Additional physician information -- is it needed?
+- Additional physician information -- do we need something on "care site"?
-- Do we need some types in the data (e.g., “cancer registry”, “claims”, “EHR”)
+- Need to define types in the data
-- We should require mapping to a vocab for text-based entries (e.g., drugs stored as drug names, labs stored as lab names)
-- Lab-specific normal limits (upper and lower)
 - Is there a way to connect data elements with information periods (i.e., when is prescription data available?)
+Does this matter?